Worldloppet Ski Federation

 The Worldloppet Ski Federation is an international federation of long distance cross-country skiing events whose aim is to promote cross-country skiing through ski races.
 The federation was founded on 10 June 1978 in Uppsala, Sweden.

 Locations

-Only one and the best race from a country can be a member of Worldloppet.
-There are (written 2015) 20 races, spread amongst Europe, America, Asia and Australia:
+Membership in Wordloppet is limited to one race per country, with an emphasis being placed on prestige.
+As of 2015, there are 20 official Worldloppet races.
+While primarily concentrated in Europe, there also races in North America, Asia, and Australasia.

 Racing distances

 Actual racing distances may vary from year to year according to the local snow conditions, but usually, there are different categories: full distance (at least 42 km, the length of a non-skiing marathon (26 miles)) and shorter ones for children and less experienced skiers.
 For Vasaloppet, the oldest of the races, the full distance is about 90 km.
 Some races are freestyle (both skating and classic are allowed), but others only permit classic style.

 Worldloppet Master

 Those who complete Worldloppet races in 10 different countries, at least one of which is from a continent other than Europe, qualify as a Worldloppet Master.
 They qualify for Worldloppet Gold Master if they have completed 10 main races, or a Silver Master if they have competed 10 races where some or all of them are short races.
-As of October 2019 more than 5000 master titles have been issued.
+As of October 2019, more than 5,000 master titles have been issued.